 The yowl sounds similar to a canine howl.
 It shows signs of anger or discontentment.
 If you approach a cat and it is yowling, it is best to leave it alone because it will attack.

-The beep is a rare sound more commonly heard by kittens.
+The beep is a rare sound more commonly echoed by kittens.
 It is a mixture of purring and meowing without the kitten opening its mouth.
 This results it what sounds like a beeping sound.

 The wail is a sound a cat will use to signal fear or uneasiness.
-This is commonly seen it cats at the vet’s office, while being bathed, or while on a car ride.
+This is commonly seen it cats at the vet’s office while being bathed, or while on a car ride.

 The moan is similar to the wail but shows more anger than fear.
 It actually can sound like they are saying “no” while doing this.

 The silent meow is just that, a silent meow.
 Not many cats do this, but it is believed to be such a high-pitched frequency sound that human ears can’t detect it.
-Cats with “dainty” or higher pitched voices tend to be able to do silent meows.
+Cats with “dainty” or higher-pitched voices tend to be able to do silent meows.